brandur/sorg/content/fragments-drafts/mongo-partitioning.md

 But now that you're working in JavaScript, MongoDB can't use any of its indexes.

-With a sane database (i.e. Postgres), I'd cast right in the
+With a sane database, I'd cast right in the query:
-query:

 ``` sql
 --